astromz/autoencoder-cloudML-exmp/README.md

 This example shows how to train a convolutional autoencoder using Keras and GPU on Cloud ML.
 It also shows how to use Tensorboard in Keras and save files in Cloud Storage.

-Meanwhile the example allows the exploration of using "deconv" layers (i.e., transposed convolution), dilated convolution (atrous convolution), as well as comparing batch norm before and after non-linear activation layer.
+Meanwhile the example allows the exploration of using "deconv" layers (i.e., transposed convolution), dilated convolution (atrous convolution), as well as comparing batch norm before and after a non-linear activation layer.

 ## Prerequisite
 Set up Google Cloud Platform.
 Follow this [link](https://cloud.google.com/ml-engine/docs/quickstarts/command-line) to: